Chooks22/chooks-eslint-config/README.md

 - Disabled `semi`
 - Made strict rules (like `complexity`) opt-in via a `/strict` ruleset flavour
 - Stuck to a more maintable, `.js` only config files

+## Changes from v2

+- Updated to `eslint@8.45`
+- Update `@typescript-eslint` versions
+- Removed deprecated rules
+- Removed support for archaic ES3 from `dot-notation`
+- Unused vars now ignores vars starting with `_`
+- Fixed to allow triple-slash directives in typescript declaration files